sphinx-gallery/sphinx-gallery/doc/configuration.rst

 These three CSS classes are meant to give fine-grained control over how different links are decorated.
-For example, using CSS selectors you could choose to avoid highlighting any ``sphx-glr-backref-*`` links except for ones that you whitelist (e.g., those from your own module).
+For example, using CSS selectors you could choose to avoid highlighting any ``sphx-glr-backref-*`` links except for ones that you allowlist (e.g., those from your own module).
 For example, the following css prevents any module except for matplotlib from being decorated:

 .. code-block:: css